edge-cloud/www.edge-cloud.net/_posts/2016-02-05-rum-light-with-cloudflare.md

 8. Click **Create**.
 9. Note down the dimension ID from the displayed example codes.
 In the example for this blog post the dimension IDs are listed above for the three monitored values.

-{% include figure image_path="/content/uploads/2016/02/RUM_01.png" alt="Figure 2: Create a Google Analytics Custom Dimension" %}
+{% include figure image_path="/content/uploads/2016/02/RUM_01.png" caption="Figure 2: Create a Google Analytics Custom Dimension" %}

 ### Embed the Google Analytics Tracking Code